 The success of FASBC is recognised widely, within Abingdon School itself, but also by other rowing schools and organisations.
 The recipe for success is quite simple.
-Mix together rowers’ parents, heaps of enthusiasm, lots of humour and an equipment wish list from Mark Earnshaw, Master in Charge of rowing.
+Mix together rowers’ parents, heaps of enthusiasm, lots of humour and an equipment wish list from Mark Earnshaw, Teacher in Charge of rowing.

 |With a little help from my friends…|